 - Select the System entry, then click Display on the left sidebar.

-- Scroll down and click the Display adapter properties text.
+- Scroll down and click the Advanced display settings text.

-- You’ll see your current video RAM listed next to Dedicated Video Memory.
+- In a new window, you’ll see your current video RAM listed next to Dedicated Video Memory.

-Under Adapter Type, you’ll probably see the name of your NVIDIA or AMD graphics card, depending on what device you have.
+Under Adapter Type, you’ll see the name of your Nvidia or AMD graphics card, depending on what device you have.
 If you see AMD Accelerated Processing Unit or Intel HD Graphics (more likely), you’re using integrated graphics.

 Before we talk specific numbers, we should mention what aspects of games and other graphics-intensive apps use the most VRAM.

 A big factor in VRAM consumption is your monitor’s resolution.
 Video RAM stores the frame buffer, which holds an image before and during the time that your GPU displays it on the screen.
-Better displays (such as gaming on a 4K screen) take up more VRAM because higher-resolution images take more pixels to display.
+Better displays (such as 4K gaming) use more VRAM because higher-resolution images take more pixels to display.

 Beautification features like anti-aliasing (the smoothing of jagged edges) also uses more VRAM due to the extra pixels.
 If you play on two monitors at once, that’s even more intensive.

 Specific games can also require different amounts of VRAM.
-A game like Overwatch isn’t too graphically demanding, but a game with lots of advanced lighting effects and detailed textures like Rise of the Tomb Raider needs more resources.
+A game like Overwatch isn’t too graphically demanding, but a title with lots of advanced lighting effects and detailed textures like Shadow of the Tomb Raider needs more resources.

 PS2 emulation speed seems to be really GPU dependent.
 If you have onboard graphics, might want to pick up a cheapish graphics card.